As a creative person, I know that self-expression is a courageous act – a vulnerable…

 The key is to let emotions do what they do best – move through us.
 Holding onto our feelings creates stagnation and uneasiness because we’re going against the flow.

-3. Build and Maintain the Bridge Between Your Emotions and Your Thought
+3. Build and Maintain the Bridge Between Your Emotions and Your Thoughts

 For true balance and harmony to exist, our emotions and logic need to work together.
 We cannot honour and channel our emotions skilfully until we know how to approach our intellect empathically, and how to approach our emotions intelligently. – Karla McLaren